 (ii) which is not an object of household, or personal, use, decoration or adornment,

 (e) an interest in land (whether freehold or leasehold).

-If someone dies intestate in Victoria, their personal chattels are distributed according to the statutory rules under Division 6 of the Administration and Probate Act 1958 (VIC).
+The personal chattels of someone dying intestate in Victoria are distributed according to the statutory rules under Division 6 of the Administration and Probate Act 1958 (VIC).